csgillespie/efficientR/main.md

 There is often more than one way to read data into R and `.csv` files are no exception.
 The method you choose has implications for computational efficiency.
 This section investigates methods for getting plain text files into R, with a focus on three approaches: base R's plain text reading functions such as `read.csv()`; the **data.table** approach, which uses the function `fread()`; and the newer **readr** package which provides `read_csv()` and other `read_*()` functions such as `read_tsv()`.
 Although these functions perform differently, they are largely cross-compatible, as illustrated in the below chunk, which loads data on the concentration of CO^2^ in the atmosphere over time:

 <div class="rmdwarning">
-<p>In general, you should never &quot;hand-write&quot; a CSV file.
+<p>In general, you should never “hand-write” a CSV file.
 Instead, you should use <code>write.csv()</code> or an equivalent function.
-The Internet Engineering Task Force has the <a href="https://www.ietf.org/rfc/rfc4180.txt">CSV definition</a> that facilities sharing CSV files between tools and operating systems.</p>
+The Internet Engineering Task Force has the <a href="https://www.ietf.org/rfc/rfc4180.txt">CSV definition</a> that facilitates sharing CSV files between tools and operating systems.</p>
 </div>